spothero/py-responsys/README.md

-# responsys_client
+# py_responsys
-This repository houses the Responsys Api Client
+This repository houses an api client for use with the Oracle Responsys v1.1 REST API.
+Documentation for REST API itself can be found here: http://docs.oracle.com/cloud/latest/marketingcs_gs/OMCEB/OMCEB.pdf.